Swadine/WiDS-Training-AI-to-play-games-using-Reinforcement-Learning-1/README.md

+# *My solutions to weekly assignments are in the respective branches.*

 # Winter of Data Science: Reinforcement Learning

 This is the resources and code repository for the Winter of Data Science Project on playing games using Reinforcement Learning.